-This chapter identifies materials for sidewalks, curbs, and roadways that are either approved citywide standards or alternatives for specified locations.
+This chapter identifies materials for sidewalks, curbs, and roadways that are either approved citywide standards or alternatives in certain circumstances.
+The recommendations in this chapter supplement rather than replace existing engineering standards.

 Applicability and Exceptions

 All projects that significantly impact public and private streets should follow these guidelines.
-DOT approval will be based on site-specific conditions and cost-effective engineering standards and judgment based on the policies outlined in the Introduction to this Manual, with the safety of all street users being of paramount importance.
+DOT approval will be based on site-specific conditions, engineering standards, and judgment based on the policies outlined in the Introduction to this Manual, with the safety of all street users being of paramount importance.

 Usage Categories